sanjeed5/awesome-cursor-rules-mdc/README.md

 # MDC Rules Generator

+> **Disclaimer:** This project is not officially associated with or endorsed by Cursor.
+It is a community-driven initiative to enhance the Cursor experience.

 This project generates Cursor MDC (Markdown Cursor) rule files from a structured JSON file containing library information.
 It uses Exa for semantic search and LLM (Gemini) for content generation.

 ## Features